Bluebird Motel Machias Maine 866-375-0117

 West Quoddy Gifts – Lubec, Maine

 The easternmost gift shop in the United States.
-Specializing in lighthouse tees and sweats, both either embroidered or printed.
-As well as local Maine-made gifts such as blueberry jams, mustards and chocolates.
-(207) 733-9782 website
+Specializing in lighthouse tees and sweats, embroidered or printed, as well as local Maine-made gifts such as blueberry jams, mustards and chocolates.

 Tide Mill Organic Farm – Edmunds, Maine